Markomas/TUTA2021/Readme.md

  3. Stage that file and commit it to your local repository
  4. Push branch `feature/adding-fourth-file` to GitHub.
+ 5. Then checkout master branch
- 5. Then create another branch `feature/adding-another-fourth-file` and switch to it
+ 6. Then create another branch `feature/adding-another-fourth-file` and switch to it
- 6. Create new file in your local computer which is named as `fourth.php` with text :
+ 7. Create new file in your local computer which is named as `fourth.php` with text :

     	<?php